Binary, Docker, and Source Installation Guide

 # 1) Download Hummingbot install, start, and update script curl https://raw.githubusercontent.com/CoinAlpha/hummingbot/development/installation/docker-commands/create.sh -o create.sh curl https://raw.githubusercontent.com/CoinAlpha/hummingbot/development/installation/docker-commands/start.sh -o start.sh curl https://raw.githubusercontent.com/CoinAlpha/hummingbot/development/installation/docker-commands/update.sh -o update.sh # 2) Enable script permissions chmod a+x *.sh # 3) Create a hummingbot instance ./create.sh

-# 1) Create folder for your new instance mkdir hummingbot_files # 2) Create folders for logs, config files and database file mkdir hummingbot_files/hummingbot_conf mkdir hummingbot_files/hummingbot_logs mkdir hummingbot_files/hummingbot_data mkdir hummingbot_files/hummingbot_scripts # 3) Launch a new instance of hummingbot docker run -it \ --network host \ --name hummingbot-instance \ --mount "type=bind,source=$(pwd)/hummingbot_files/hummingbot_conf,destination=/conf/" \ --mount "type=bind,source=$(pwd)/hummingbot_files/hummingbot_logs,destination=/logs/" \ --mount "type=bind,source=$(pwd)/hummingbot_files/hummingbot_data,destination=/data/" \ --mount "type=bind,source=$(pwd)/hummingbot_files/hummingbot_scripts,destination=/scripts/" \ coinalpha/hummingbot:latest
+# 1) Create a folder for your new instance mkdir hummingbot_files # 2) Create folders for logs, config files and database file mkdir hummingbot_files/hummingbot_conf mkdir hummingbot_files/hummingbot_logs mkdir hummingbot_files/hummingbot_data mkdir hummingbot_files/hummingbot_scripts # 3) Launch a new instance of hummingbot docker run -it \ --network host \ --name hummingbot-instance \ --mount "type=bind,source=$(pwd)/hummingbot_files/hummingbot_conf,destination=/conf/" \ --mount "type=bind,source=$(pwd)/hummingbot_files/hummingbot_logs,destination=/logs/" \ --mount "type=bind,source=$(pwd)/hummingbot_files/hummingbot_data,destination=/data/" \ --mount "type=bind,source=$(pwd)/hummingbot_files/hummingbot_scripts,destination=/scripts/" \ coinalpha/hummingbot:latest

 This section walks you through how to prepare your development environment.